Somatics Training Retreat for Yoga Teachers with Charlotte Watts in East Sussex

 2.30-3pm – Arms, legs and eyes: moving and reaching/ core sheath (standing parts of this practice included in two pre-breakfast sessions)

 - Standard rate £420 for 2 nights and training – lovely dormitory accommodation (see below), silence requested from 10pm until breakfast

 - One single room available for £480 for 2 nights – see availability by retreat dates

 - One double room available for £520 for 2 nights for one person / £480 per person sharing double for 2 nights – see availability by retreat dates

 - Camping available for £380 for 2 nights - single person tent provided, plus pillow, towel and torch

-- Concession rates available for those on low income – please email me to enquire
+Concession rates available for those on low income – please email [email protected] to enquire.

 Not included: travel

-**Please email me to register interest in the retreat at [email protected] before making any payments.
-Places will then be offered on a first come, first served basis**
+**Please email me prior to registering if you have any questions: [email protected].
+Places will be offered on a first come, first served basis**

 A non-refundable deposit of £80 is required to confirm your place*.
 The balance is due no less than 6 weeks prior to the event and can be paid with credit or debit card or by any of the methods below.
 You may also pay in full at the time of booking if you prefer or in installments if arranged in three parts.
 Bookings made less than 6 weeks prior to the event must be paid in full.

 To send me £80 to reserve your place, you can pay in one of the following ways and email me at [email protected] to let me know how money is on its way: